Best Song Ever: Live performances

 The group performed "Best Song Ever" live for the first time on 30 July 2013 at the SAP center in San Jose, California during their Take Me Home Tour concert until their final live at Japan.
-The song was subsequently added to the set-list to all proceeding shows of the American leg.
+The song was subsequently added to the set list to all proceeding shows of the American leg.
 The group's first televised performance of the single was at the 2013 Teen Choice Awards on 11 August.
 The group also performed the song, along with some of their other hits, on The Today Show on 23 August, on America's Got Talent on 28 August, and again on The X Factor Australia on 27 October.
 On 15 November, the group performed "Best Song Ever" for the first time on British television at Children in Need 2013.
 Since its release, the song closed out all concerts for the 2014 Where We Are Tour and the 2015 On the Road Again Tour.

 In popular culture

 Musicians such as Gabrielle Aplin and The Vamps have covered "Best Song Ever".
 "Weird Al" Yankovic also covered the song as part of his polka medley "NOW That's What I Call Polka!" for his 2014 album Mandatory Fun.
 In the 100th episode of Mad, there's a sketch where One Direction watches the show and sings a parody of "Best Song Ever" calling it the worst show ever.
+"Best Song Ever" was also covered by Munch's Make Believe Band, the fictional band featured in Chuck E. Cheese's restaurants, in the Fall of 2014.